MichaelSexton21/ArtLine/README.md

   * You need to change the permission of the file to be able to run it using the commands:
      * chmod +755 download_models.sh
      * ./download_models.sh
-* Open up the App Panel tab, you will need two inputs:
+* Open up the App Panel tab, you will need to add two parameters:
-  * File Input: Image File Path (default: lion.png)
+  * File parameter: Image File Path (default: lion.png)
-  * List Input: Output Image Size (920 or 650)
+  * List parameter: Output Image Size (920 or 650 )
 * In the data/image/ folder, place what ever image you like to alter here
 * Run the project by specifiy your desired settings in the App Panel and press "Run with parameters" to begin